 Adjust cook time for altitude as needed. Â

 Once water bath processed, carefully remove the jars from the canner and place them on a towel-lined surface for 12 hours without touching.
-After 12 hours, remove the rings and test that the rings are completely suctioned to the jar.
+After 12 hours, remove the rings and test that the lids are completely suctioned to the jar.
 Label and date jars.

 These preserved jars of jam will keep for at least one year in the cupboard.
 Refrigerate after breaking the seal.Â